diagonalciso/Wazuh-3.10-installer/README.md

 I used https://wazuh.com/start/ as a guide for building this installer.
 (For Debian from packages).
 You'll find additional resources there too.

+I might need to cleanup this script a bit, but for now it just works (at least for me).

 Installation:

 sudo -i